plabon/ClearScoreDemo/README.md

 # ClearScoreDemo
-Skeleton project for show the architecture of Android project using MVVM, Solid principle and Kotlin coroutine Flow
+Skeleton project for showing the architecture of Android project using MVVM, Clean architecture and Kotlin coroutine Flow

 ## App Architecture